narimantos/vsburger/README.md

 This extension contributes the following settings:

-* `vsPizza.customPizza`: Add the URL for your favourite pizza here!
+* `vsBurger.customBurger`: Add the URL for your favourite Burger here!

 ## Known Issues